Century: a period of 100 years.

 Gene: a region of DNA that instructs the cell on how to build protein(s).
 As a human, you usually get a set of instructions from your mom and another set from your dad... more

 Genome: all of the genetic information of an organism (living thing)... more

 Kin: family, a relative like your mother, father, or sister and brother.

-Marsupial: a mammal in the order (Marsupialia) that have babies born early in their development and are usually carried and fed in a pouch on the mother's belly... more
+Marsupial: a mammal that has babies born very early in their development that are usually carried and fed in a pouch on the mother's belly... more

 Retroposon: \"jumping genes\" that are inserted into the genome at random.